pdfruth/dallas-docker-meetup-Aug2018/lab05/README.md

 "Tagging" the image tells it where to go when we "push" to a remote repository.
 By default it will upload to the repository at hub.docker.com (unless syou specify otherwise).

-Now we'll upload the image with "docker push":
+Now we'll upload the image with *docker push*:
 ```
 $ docker push ehamamcy/mynode:v1.0
 ```